-Moreover, the lone linear syzygy of the 2 quadratic generators has multidegree $(0,0,1,1,1)$, making us suspicious that this is the source of the quadratic moves missed by Proposition~\ref{prop:markov-recipe}.
-Even in the smallest degrees the minimal generators of $I_\Delta$ do not give enough information to construct all of the minimal Markov moves. \end{rmrk}
+Note that the lone linear syzygy of the $2$ quadratic generators has multidegree $(0,0,1,1,1)$, suggesting that this is the source of the quadratic binomials missed by Proposition~\ref{prop:markov-recipe}.
+Even in the smallest degrees, the minimal generators alone of $I_\Delta$ do not give enough information to construct all of the minimal Markov moves. \end{rmrk}

-The constructions described here can, in principle, be extended to construct a Markov move from a shift in the multi-graded resolution.
-This should give a result analogous to Proposition \ref{prop:markov-recipe}; however, as it would involve studying multi-graded shifts in the mapping cone construction, it is beyond the scope of this paper.